Anders Behring Breivik: Criminal trial and conviction

 The criminal trial of Breivik began on 16 April 2012 in Oslo Courthouse under the jurisdiction of Oslo District Court.
 The appointed prosecutors were Inga Bejer Engh and Svein Holden with Geir Lippestad serving as Breivik's lead counsel for the defence.
 Closing arguments were held on 22 June.

-On 24 August 2012, Breivik was adjudged sane (at the time the crimes were committed) and sentenced to preventive detention for a period of 21 years — the maximum penalty in Norway; with a minimum non-parole period of 10 years(the longest minimum sentence available).
-This sentence allows the court to continue Breivik's detention indefinitely, five years at a time for as long as the prosecuting authority deems it neccesary in order to protect society.
-Whilst Breivik pleaded not guilty, Breivik did not appeal the sentence, and on 8 September, the media announced that the verdict was final.
+On 24 August 2012, Breivik was adjudged to have been sane at the time the crimes were committed, and was sentenced to preventive detention for 21 years—the maximum penalty in Norway—with a minimum non-parole period of 10 years, the longest minimum sentence available.
+This sentence allows the court to continue Breivik's detention indefinitely, five years at a time for as long as the prosecuting authority deems it necessary in order to protect society.
+Although Breivik had pleaded not guilty, he did not appeal the sentence, and on 8 September the media announced that the verdict was final.

-The court said, "many people share Breivik's conspiracy theory, including the Eurabia theory.
-The court finds that very few people, however, share Breivik's idea that the alleged 'Islamisation' should be fought with terror."

-Trial in 2022

-On 18 January 2022, a trial started at Telemark District Court – in a makeshift courtroom in Skien Prison – to decide whether to reverse or uphold the District Attorney's refusal of parole.
-The indictment states that the prosecuting authority does not consent to parole because "forvaring [a type of continued detention] is deemed necessary to protect society".

-As of August 2021, Breivik had been indicted again; in 2022 Verdens Gang said about prisoners that are in preventive detention and who the Norwegian Prosecuting Authority has rejected parole for: those prisoners must be indicted again and the indictment must undergo a trial.

-At the start of the trial, Breivik gave several Nazi salutes, to both the judge and the members of the public in the courtroom.
-In his initial testimony, Breivik stated that he continues to be a Nazi and will continue to work for White Power, but no longer wants to pursue it through violence.
-He says that he is trying to register a Nazi political party; he apparently is aspiring to be a candidate running for parliamentary election in Norway.